Saatvik1/Why-You-Should-Ride/README.md

 - Perform EDA using SQL queries with Python.
   - Questions being asked:
   - What percentage of accidents are motorcycles?
 What percentage of fatalities are motorcycles? (pie charts)
   - What were the different types of weather factors in motorcycle accidents with percentages?
+One way anova test to test stat significance of weather.
+Null is that there is no stat significance.
   - Types of injuries in motorcycle accidents
   - What are the different types of motorcycles that are commonly in an accident? (sports, offroad, cruiser...)
-  - Is there a correlation between helmets and injury severity, drinking/drugs and injury severity, speed and injury severity, speed and helmets, speed and drinking/drugs,
+  - Is there a correlation between helmets and injury severity, drinking/drugs and injury severity, speed and injury severity, speed and helmets, speed and drinking/drugs... correlation tests?
   - What percentage of motorcycle accidents did the driver not have a valid license (this includes suspended ones)?
 Male/female statistics? (general MF, and also what % did no license accidents be male/female)
   - Distracted, impaired, helmet, injury severity
   - Weather statistics, see what percentage of accidents in weather were speed related, alc related, distract.